torchlard/Notes/Database/mariadb/replication.md

 log-basename=master1
 ```

-server_id: unique number for each mariadb in network,, 1 to 2^32-1
+server_id: unique number for each mariadb in network, 1 to 2^32-1

 ## check
 cannot skip-networking, cannot bind-address to 127.0.0.1

 ## run
 flush tables with read lock

 ```
 change master to